The University of Texas at Dallas

 Student Government

-The mission of the Student Government is to ensure that UT Dallas is fully committed to serving the collective interests of the student body.
-In this capacity, we serve as the official student voice to UT Dallas administration, the UT System Board of Regents and other governmental entities.
+The mission of Student Government is to ensure that UT Dallas is fully committed to serving the collective interests of the student body.
+In this capacity, Student Government serves as the official student voice to UT Dallas administration, the UT System Board of Regents and other governmental entities.
 Student Government seeks to enhance spirit, protect University traditions, and support all students and student organizations in their academic and community-directed endeavors.

 Email: sg@utdallas.edu